azad25/tech-docs-ai-chatbot/readme.md

 # Tech Docs AI - Documentation and Tutorial Chat Service

-Welcome to Tech Docs AI, a comprehensive documentation and tutorial chat service that provides AI-powered responses using RAG (Retrieval-Augmented Generation) with TinyLlama and vector embeddings.
+Welcome to Tech Docs AI, a comprehensive documentation and tutorial chat service that provides AI-powered responses using RAG (Retrieval-Augmented Generation) with llama3.2:1b and vector embeddings.
 The system learns from user interactions, maintains conversation history, and provides well-formatted Markdown responses for display in Next.js frontends.

 ## 🚀 Features